geky/ramcrc32bd/README.md

 But the interesting thing about Hamming distance is that it's, well, a distance.

-A Hamming distance of 4 means that there is at least 3 invalid codewords between every valid codeword:
+A Hamming distance of 4 means that there are at least 3 invalid codewords between every valid codeword:

 ```